chfanghr/calculator/cmd/calc/README.md

 You can use calc in three ways: shell mode ,expression mode and file mode.

 ### Shell Mode
 This is probably the mode you'll want to use.
-It's like the python shell or irb. **THIS MODE COMES WITH AUTO -COMPLETION**
+It's like the python shell or irb. **THIS MODE COMES WITH Auto-COMPLETION (Just press `TAB`)**
 ```
 ❯ calc
 > 1+1